How to Filters Multiple Columns in Excel

 Steps to Filter Multiple Columns Simultaneously in Excel

-1. Select the range of data you want to filter: Click and drag to select the range of data you want to filter.
-This can be multiple columns or an entire table.
-To select multiple columns, click on the header of the first column you want to filter, hold the Shift key, and then click on the header of the last column you want to filter.
+1. Select the range of data you want to filter: First, select the range or the table where you have the data on which you want to filter multiple columns.
+You can also click on the header of the first column, holdd the Shift key, and then click on the header of the last column to select the entire range of columns.

 2. Apply Filter: Use the keyboard shortcut (Alt ⇢ D ⇢ F ⇢ F) to apply the filter, or you can also go to the Home ⇢ Sort & Filter ⇢ Filter.